brantleygusler/brantleygusler/README.md

 - 🌱 I’m currently learning Rust and reading the Wheel of Time series.
 - 🥅 2022 Goals: Finish my novel.
 Start new Call of Cthulhu game.
-- ⚡ Fun fact: I've ran several marathons and multiple ultra marathons!!
+- ⚡ Fun fact: I've ran several marathons and multiple ultra marathons!

 ### Connect with me: